maestro-server/webdocs/docs/installing/index.rst

 Should you follow the steps below to run the Maestro on production.

 - Using external Database and RabbitMq
-- Use a real store engine as AWS S3
+- Using a reliable store engine as AWS S3
-- Configurate a third SMTP system
+- Configurate a third-party SMTP system

 --------